Fractional Topology in Interacting 1D Superconductors: Topological markers from correlation functions

-DMRG provides the GSs for both parity sectors, from which we identify the \emph{true} one as the lowest lying state.
-ITensor gives us the GS as an MPS, from which the correlation functions in \eqref{FrakSzsinglewire} are extracted very efficiently.
-It is then very straightforward to obtain the Chern numbers $C$ and $\overline{C}$ for various parameters $\mu$ and $t = \Delta$.
-As can be seen in figure \ref{fig:SW_toponumbers1} the numerical results match exactly the theoretical predictions, also far from the limiting cases $\mu = 0$ and $\mu \gg |t|$.
-The $C$ and $\overline{C}$ numbers clearly indicate clearly the topological phase transitions, however the dual number $\overline{C}$ is able to distinguish between the two trivial phases \footnote{and the two Quantum Critical Points (QCPs), as will be discussed in detail in section \ref{sec:Fractional}.}.
-This feature persists, and is very promising for applications.
-The careful reader may already notice the two Quantum Critical Points $\mu = \pm 2t$ which seem to interpolate between the trivial and topological phases, and we refer them to the in-depth discussion in \ref{sec:Fractional}.
+DMRG provides the GSs for both parity sectors, from which we identify the \emph{true} one as the lowest-lying state.
+ITensor gives us the GS as a Matrix Product State (MPS), from which the correlation functions in \eqref{FrakSzsinglewire} are extracted.
+As can be seen in figure \ref{fig:SW_toponumbers1}, the numerical results match the theoretical predictions also far from the limiting cases $\mu = 0$ and $\mu \gg |t|$.
+Interestingly, the dual number $\overline{C}$ can distinguish between the two trivial phases \footnote{and the two Quantum Critical Points (QCPs), as will be discussed in detail in \ref{sec:Fractional}.}.
+This feature persists and is very promising for applications.
+We highlight now already the two Quantum Critical Points (QCPs) $\mu = \pm 2t$, which seem to interpolate between the trivial and topological phases with $C = 1/2$.
+We return to this in more depth in Sec. \ref{sec:Fractional}.